Skip to Content

 Walking tour

-One of my favourite things to do when I get to a new city is to drop my bags off at my accommodation and go for a wander.
+One of my favourite things to do when I get to a new town or city is to drop my bags off at my accommodation and go for a wander.

 I never have a plan and just see where I end up.
 I realise this isn’t everyone’s cup of tea so a good alternative to this is to go on a free walking tour.